 - Issuing a comprehensive data request to the Firm, requesting information and evidence across a wide range of quality features, including net investment performance, as well as full information on all costs and charges, including transaction costs. - Attending a number of formal meetings with representatives of the Firm to interrogate the data provided and to enable the GAA to question or challenge on any areas of concern.
-All such meetings have been documented by formal minutes and a log is also maintained containing details of any challenges raised, whether informally or through formal escalation. - Once the Firm has provided all information and evidence requested, the GAA has met to discuss and agree provisional Value for Money scoring using the Framework developed by the GAA.

-The provisional Value for Money score, including a full breakdown, has then been shared and discussed with the Firm.
+All such meetings have been documented by formal minutes and a log is also maintained

+- containing details of any challenges raised, whether informally or through formal escalation. - Once the Firm has provided all information and evidence requested, the GAA has met to discuss and agree provisional Value for Money scoring using the Framework developed by the GAA and to undertake comparisons of the Firm's product against a suitable comparator group of providers for certain Quality of Service and Investment Features and Cost and Charges. - The provisional Value for Money score, including a full breakdown, has then been shared and discussed with the Firm.

-The Framework developed by the GAA to assess overall Value for Money for policyholders involves rating the Firm against eight different Features covering Quality of Service, Investment Performance and Strategy, and the Costs and Charges borne by the Policyholders.
+The Framework developed by the GAA to assess overall Value for Money for policyholders involves rating the Firm against eight different features covering Quality of Service, Investment Performance and Strategy (the 'Quality of Service and Investment Features'), and the Costs and Charges borne by the Policyholders.
 This assessment is undertaken of the Firm's product(s) relative to the GAAs view of good practice.

-The Quality of Service Features and Investment Features have been determined based directly on the FCA requirements for assessing ongoing Value for Money set out in COBS 19.5.5, in particular services relating to communications with policyholders and processing of core financial transactions.
-The Quality of Service features considered has been expanded to include other aspects the GAA considers important based on the GAA's experience of conducting Value for Money assessments over the past several years, such as the Firm's governance structure, the financial security for policyholders, the Firm's approach to engagement and innovation, and a wider overview of the administration quality and processes.
+The Quality of Service and Investment Features have been determined based directly on the FCA requirements for assessing ongoing Value for Money set out in COBS 19.5.5, in particular services relating to communications with policyholders and processing of core financial transactions.

+The Quality of Service and Investment Features considered have been expanded to include other aspects the GAA considers important based on the GAA's experience of conducting Value for Money assessments over the past several years, such as the Firm's governance structure, the financial security for policyholders, the Firm's approach to engagement and innovation, and a wider overview of the administration quality and processes.

-Within each of the Quality of Service Features and in the assessment of Investment Features are several sub-features.
+Within each of the Quality of Service and Investment Features are several sub-features.
 These sub-features are each scored using a numerical scoring system of 0 to 4, where 4 is 'excellent', 3 is 'good', 2 is 'satisfactory', 1 is 'poor' and 0 is 'non-compliant or insufficient information has been provided'.
-Scoring is aided by means of score descriptors, developed for each sub-feature, ensuring the GAA adopts a consistent approach to scoring across clients.
-Each set of score descriptors outline what the GAA would expect to see in order to achieve each numerical score.
-The scores for each sub-feature are then aggregated to the Feature level based on the GAAs view of the relative value of the sub-feature to the policyholders.
+Scoring is aided by means of score descriptors, developed for each subfeature, ensuring the GAA adopts a consistent approach to scoring across clients.
+Each set of score descriptors outline what the GAA would expect to see to achieve each numerical score.
+The scores for each sub-feature are then aggregated to the feature level based on the GAAs view of the relative value of the sub-feature to the policyholders.

-The GAA then went on to consider the value represented by the Cost and Charge Levels which policyholders have to bear.
-The assessment of Cost and Charge Levels is primarily driven by the level of ongoing charges for investment management, administration, and platform fees.
+The GAA will then consider the value represented by the Cost and Charge Levels which policyholders have to bear.
+The assessment of Cost and Charge Levels is primarily driven by the level of ongoing charges for investment management, administration, and any platform fees.
 The GAA also considers the transaction costs and how they are controlled, and any additional costs the policyholders pay in the investment and management of their policies.
 The Cost and Charge Levels are rated on a numerical scale of 1 to 4 where 4 is 'low' charges, 3 is 'moderately low' charges, 2 is 'moderately high' charges and 1 is 'high' charges.
 This assessment takes into account information available to the GAA on general levels of costs and charges for pension providers in the marketplace.